stomp/stomp-spec/src/stomp-specification-1.1.md

 * `accept-version` : The versions of the STOMP protocol the client supports.
   See [Protocol Negotiation](#protocol_negotiation) for more details.

-* `host` : The host name that the socket was established against.
-This allows the server to implement virtual hosts.
+* `host` : The name of a virtual host that the client wishes to connect to.
+  It is recommended clients set this to the host name that the socket was established against, or to any name of their choosing.
+If this header does not match a known virtual host, servers supporting virtual hosting MAY select a default virtual host or reject the connection.

 STOMP 1.1 clients MAY set the following headers: